microsoft/AcademicContent/Events and Hacks/Student Hacks/mood-detector-workshop/Steps/AnalyseThePhotoUsingAI.md

 ## Next step

 In this step you analyzed the image for faces using AI, checking each face for emotion.
-In the [next step](./SaveTheResultsToADatabase.md) you will save the results of the analysis into a database.
+In the [next step](./SaveTheResultsToADatabase.md) you will create a Cosmos DB collection, and save the results of the analysis into this collection.